 Step-by-step: how to apply, register, and create your Dasher account

-The sign-up flow is the same whether you call it “applying,” “registering,” “enrolling,” or “creating an account.”
-Here are the six steps from start to first delivery.
+The sign-up flow is the same whether you call it "applying," "registering," "enrolling," or "creating an account."
+Here are the six steps from start to first delivery, per DoorDash's published Signup Process.

 Step 1: Start your Dasher application